 Everyone knows that many endurance athletes, the ones you see running marathons on a regular basis, are financially successful.
 But why?
 Because they set goal after goal, and dedicate their lives to achieving them.
 Likewise with the money-wise, the most well known personal finance bloggers set huge debt demolishing goals (some paying off upwards of $100K in debt!).
 And guess what?
 They achieved them.

-6. They’re cheapskates, in a good way.
+6. Debt-free folks are cheapskates, in a good way.

 Debt-free people aren’t only frugal, but they’re smart too.
 They don’t just cut corners, like ordering coffee instead of a latte or ordering off the dollar menu.
-They make their own ready-made meals, and have coffee at home.
+They make their own ready-made meals and have coffee at home.
 They pack their own lunches, and regularly coupon and look for deals.
 If there’s a way to save money, they’re on it!

 7. They maintain a savings account…for real.